 This page was last updated on 3/9/21

 The OCCC is leading the way in providing a safe event space for everyone.
-Not only have they achieved a Global Biorisk Advisory Council’s (GBAC) Star Accreditation, but they also have a new medical partnership with Orlando Health.
-Below are some of the general health and safety guidelines you can expect at The NAFEM Show:
+Not only have they achieved a Global Biorisk Advisory Council’s (GBAC) Star Accreditation, they also have a new medical partnership with Orlando Health.
+As part of the Orlando Economic Task Force, they are leading the way for safe events to take place in their facility, in the city of Orlando, and in the county.
+Below are some of the general guidelines you can expect at The NAFEM Show:

 - Daily cleaning and sanitization of public spaces and high-touch areas like door handles, restrooms, elevators, ATMs, etc.